MurpheyLab/SmarticlesNU/README.md

 Installating Dependencies
 ------------

-You can install XBee Python library using pip
+You can install pyserial and XBee Python library using pip

+    $ pip install pyserial
     $ pip install digi-xbee

 To modify the code on the smarticles themselves, you will also need to instal MiniCore into your Arduino IDE and an SI Labs driver for the CP2104 chip.